py2ai/py2ai.github.io/_posts/2021-05-14-Live-streaming-multiple-videos-on-a-webpage.md

 categories: [Tutorial Series]
 mathjax: true
 featured-img: livehtmlpagetwo
-summary:  This tutorial is about streaming multiple videos on a webpage using PyShine server
+description:  This tutorial is about streaming multiple videos on a webpage using PyShine server
 ---
 <br>
 Hi friends, hope your are doing great.
 This tutorial is about streaming multiple videos on a webpage.
 As an example, we will use two .mp4 files.
 We will use two processes to stream each video feed.
 In the following code, we will use two functions: